kra8/laravel-snowflake/README.md

 ```
 # Usage with Eloquent
 Add the `Kra8\Snowflake\HasSnowflakePrimary` trait to your Eloquent model.
 This trait make type `snowflake` of primary key.
-Don't forget to set the Auto increment property to false.
+Trait will automatically set $incrementing property to false.

 ``` php
 <?php